-Overview and comparison of Azure on demand media encoders
+Overview of Azure on-demand media encoders

 Azure Media Services provides multiple options for the encoding of media in the cloud.

 When starting out with Media Services, it is important to understand the difference between codecs and file formats.
 Codecs are the software that implements the compression/decompression algorithms whereas file formats are containers that hold the compressed video.

 Media Services provides dynamic packaging which allows you to deliver your adaptive bitrate MP4 or Smooth Streaming encoded content in streaming formats supported by Media Services (MPEG DASH, HLS, Smooth Streaming) without you having to re-package into these streaming formats.

 When your Media Services account is created a default streaming endpoint is added to your account in the Stopped state.
 To start streaming your content and take advantage of dynamic packaging and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the Running state.
 Billing for streaming endpoints occurs whenever the endpoint is in a Running state.

 Media Services supports the following on demand encoders that are described in this article:

 This article gives a brief overview of on demand media encoders and provides links to articles that give more detailed information.
 The topic also provides comparison of the encoders.

 By default each Media Services account can have one active encoding task at a time.
 You can reserve encoding units that allow you to have multiple encoding tasks running concurrently, one for each encoding reserved unit you purchase.
 For information, see Scaling encoding units.